modelguyzz/GRABBER/README.md

 put in webhook and convert it to .exe lol..........:)

-made this for fun and to learn python, dont use it on people without permission..hehehhe
+made this for fun and ethical use or something like that, dont use it on people without permission..hehehhe